Coombsville AVA

-Coombsville is an American Viticultural Area (AVA) located within Napa Valley, California just east of the city of Napa.
-The 11075 acre area was established on December 13, 2011 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Thomas Farella of Farella-Park Vineyards and Bradford Kitson, on behalf of the vintners and grape growers in the Coombsville region of Napa Valley, proposing the viticultural area named "Coombsville."
+Coombsville is an American Viticultural Area (AVA) located within Napa County, California just east of the city of Napa.
+The 11075 acre wine appellation was established as the nation's 200^{th}, the state's 123^{rd} and the county's eighteenth AVA on December 13, 2011 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Thomas Farella of Farella-Park Vineyards and Bradford Kitson, on behalf of the vintners and grape growers in the Coombsville region of Napa Valley, proposing the viticultural area named "Coombsville."

 The appellation is nestled in the southeastern region of the Napa Valley viticultural area, between the eastern shores of both the Napa River and Milliken Creek and the western ridgeline of the Vaca Range at the Solano County line.
 Proximity to San Pablo Bay contributes to the temperate climate of Coombsville where the cool marine air and fog occurs almost daily during the growing season, arriving early and linger longer in the southern region of Napa Valley.
 Temperatures are also less extreme during the winter frost season.
 The Coombsville soils are dominated by the volcanic, rhyolitic tuff sedimentary rock and lava flows of the Vaca Range on the eastern side of the Napa Valley.
 Coombsville lies upon wide alluvial deposits created by the weathering of the hillsides and its soils contain abundant rock, gravel and, in some areas, layered with volcanic ash deposits from Mount George.
-The area was the 16th sub-appellation designated within the 120000 acre of Napa Valley AVA.
+The area is the sixteenth sub-appellation designated within the 252541 acre Napa Valley viticultural area.
+Its USDA plant hardiness zone is 9b.